isabelpuche/DD_Pover-T_Tests/README.md

 </ul>

 ## Main results
-With a log-loss score of 0.4888, the best model (CatBoost) predicts a greater number of poor households with low degrees of probability and viceversa.
-The contrary holds true for non-poor households.
+With a log-loss score of 0.4888, the best model (CatBoost) predicts a smaller amount of poor households with high probability.
+The contrary holds true for non-poor households.<br>

 <img src="images/results.png"><br>

 ## Practical issues